11 Scenarios

 File: Scen001.xlsx

-In the following figure, you see a simplified budget of a sports club.
-The rent is exactly known.
-For the other posts, a reasonable indication of the lower and upper limits can be given.
+The figure below shows a simplified budget for a sports club.
+The rent is a fixed amount.
+For the other items, reasonable estimates of the lower and upper limits are provided:

 Enter the model in a worksheet.
 Create with the Scenario Manager the most positive and most negative scenario.
 The output should look like the following: